NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ✔️ CONSIDER including a repository type and URL to make it easy for package consumers to view source code, report issues, and view repository documentation.

-✔️ CONSIDER setting up [Source Link](https://docs.microsoft.com/dotnet/standard/library-guidance/sourcelink) to add source control metadata to your assemblies and NuGet package.
+✔️ CONSIDER setting up [Source Link](https://docs.microsoft.com/dotnet/standard/library-guidance/sourcelink) to add source control metadata to your NuGet package and make your library easier to debug.
-> Source Link will automatically adds `Repository URL` and `Repository Type` to the package metadata.
+> Source Link automatically adds `Repository URL` and `Repository Type` to the package metadata.
 It also adds the specific commit associated with your package version.
 ### Tags

 ✔️ DO include several tags with key terms related to your package to enhance discoverability.
-> Tags are taken into account in NuGet's search algorithm and are especially helpful for terms that are not in the Package ID but are relevant.
+> Tags are taken into account in NuGet.org's search algorithm and are especially helpful for terms that are not in the Package ID but are relevant.

 For example, if I published a package to log strings to the console, I would include: "logging, log, console, string, output"